-5. Summary and Conclusions
+6. Summary and conclusions

-The summer monsoon over the Indian subcontinent first arrives over Kerala situated at the southern tip of the Indian Peninsula around 1st June with a standard deviation of about 7 days.
-The arrival of the monsoon over the region is noticed by wide spread persistent and heavy rainfall replacing the occasional pre-monsoon rains.
-In some years the MOK occurs in the middle of the May itself.
-Therefore, for the operational forecasters need model which can provide forecast of the date MOK around 15days ahead of the event.
-This means a model that can forecast the event at least by the end of the April.
-Fortunately, researchers have noticed that the evolution of atmospheric and oceanic process associated with the MOK starts almost 30-40 days ahead of the event.
-In this study, efforts were made to make use of predictive signals available in the convective, thermal and circulation patterns over the Asia-Pacific region associated with the event to forecast the date of MOK well ahead of the event.
+The summer monsoon over the Indian subcontinent first arrives over Kerala situated at the southern tip of the Indian Peninsula around 1 June with a standard deviation of about 7 days.
+The arrival of the monsoon over the region is signaled by widespread, persistent and heavy rainfall replacing the occasional pre-monsoon rains.
+In some years, the MOK occurs by the middle of May itself.
+Therefore, for the operational forecasts, we may need a model which can predict the date of MOK around 15 days ahead of the event.
+This means a model should predict the event at least by the end of the April.
+Fortunately, researchers have noticed that the evolution of atmospheric and oceanic process associated with the MOK starts almost 60-70 days ahead of the event.
+In this study, efforts were made to make use of predictive signals available in the convective, thermal and circulation patterns over the Asia-Pacific region associated with the event to predict the date of MOK well ahead of the event.
 For this purpose, two principal component regression (PCR) models using predictors were developed.
-Due to the possibility of occurrence of MOK in the middle of May itself, one model (Model-1) was constructed using the April predictors only so that the forecasting of MOK can be prepared in the end of April itself.
-The second model (Model-2) that can provide forecast for the date of MOK in the end of first half of May was prepared using 4 additional predictors pertaining to the first half of May along with 2 predictors used in the Model-1.
-Both the models showed good skill in the forecasting the date of MOK during the independent test period of 1997-2007.
-The RMSE of the forecasts from both the models during the independent test period was about 4 days which was comparatively very less compared to RMSE of the forecasts from a climatology based model (7.32) during the same period and standard deviation (8 days) of the MOK date.
-This study demonstrates that the forecasting of date of MOK with some accuracy can be made by the end of April itself.
-In case of possibility of late onset, the forecast can be updated by making use of predictive signals from May.
+Due to the possibility of the occurrence of MOK in the middle of May itself, one model (Model-1) was constructed using the April predictors only so that the prediction of MOK can be prepared in the end of April itself.
+The second model (Model-2) that can provide prediction for the date of MOK in the end of first half of May was prepared using four additional predictors pertaining to the first half of May along with two predictors used in the Model-1.
+Both the models showed good skill in the prediction of the date of MOK during the independent test period of 1997-2007.
+The RMSE of the predictions from both the models during the independent test period was about 4 days which was comparatively very less compared to RMSE of the predictions from a climatology-based model (7.32) during the same period and standard deviation (8 days) of the MOK date.
+This study demonstrates that the prediction of the date of MOK with satisfactory accuracy can be made by the end of April itself.
+In case of possibility of a late onset, the prediction can be updated by making use of predictive signals from May.